buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.5.20 =
+* New Feature! - Introducing reaction into the platform, where your members will now have the ability to react with different emotions to posts, comments and replies.
+As an added feature you will be able to customise your emotions to suite your brand.
+* Enhancement: Core - Reactions settings updated to include REST API’s

 = 2.5.11 =
 * Bug: Core - Changed directory layout view, switching logic, such as ‘Grid' and 'List’ for pages that utilize the the change view options so on page refresh will maintain the default settings